jhu-chang/jhu-chang.github.io/_posts/2016-03-01-code-highlight.md

-    echo "Could not find the weather service war file under $VTBA_HOME/jboss/server/vtba/deploy" exit 1 fi
+    echo "Could not find the weather service war file under $VTBA_HOME/jboss/server/vtba/deploy" exit 1 fi echo "Could not find the weather service war file under $VTBA_HOME/jboss/server/vtba/deploy, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time, this is a very long time"
 WTMP_PATH=/tmp/weather_tmp
 mkdir -p "$WTMP_PATH/WEB-INF/classes"
 cp "$1"  "$WTMP_PATH/WEB-INF/classes/"